Civic journalism: Civic journalism in recent years

 In recent history, civic journalism has played an important role in the development of society.
-This is seen as civic journalism has adopted a more holistic approach towards recognizing the need for criminal justice reform, societal improvement, enhanced professional capacity, and strengthened institutions that support free speech and development of technological infrastructure.
-Specifically, civic journalism has played a major role in the development of countries by helping spur democratic transitions, encouraging economic growth, conducting public health campaigns, and imposing accountability of politicians.
-For instance, in Guadalajeara, Mexico, the local media played a major role in keeping the Mexican government accountable in their role behind an explosion in 1992 that killed over 200 people.
+This is evident in civic journalism's adoption of a more holistic approach towards recognizing the need for criminal justice reform, societal improvement, enhanced professional capacity, and strengthened institutions that support free speech and the development of technological infrastructure.
+Specifically, civic journalism has played a major role in the development of countries by helping spur democratic transitions, encouraging economic growth, conducting public health campaigns, and imposing accountability on politicians.
+For instance, in Guadalajara, Mexico, the local media played a major role in keeping the Mexican government accountable in their role behind an explosion in 1992 that killed over 200 people.
 Similarly, in 2012, many journalists worked to expose Apple's working conditions in Chinese factories.
 Many believe the role that civic journalists play in keeping politicians and corporations in check is one of their most important functions.
 Additionally, civic journalism can help form political agendas, and can have a policy agenda-setting effect.